- Murder Mystery Parties

 - Party Packs

 - Game Extras

 - Help Choosing a Mystery Party

-This is a lighthearted 1980's murder mystery theme for 6-10 players (with an expansion pack, purchased separately, that adds another 6 players), ages 13 and up, that is formatted for virtual (video chat) play.
+This is a lighthearted 1980's murder mystery theme for 6-10 players (with an expansion pack, purchased separately, that adds another 6 players plus a spectator file to include up to 100+ non-suspect players), ages 13 and up.
+This is formatted for virtual (video chat) play.
 This can be played with only 4-5 players.
 This game should take 2 hours to play.
 The game can be played in two ways - at home with a group or via a video-chat service of your choice.
-If you don't intend on playing it face-to-face, you'll need to arrange a video chat, such as Zoom, Skype, WhatsApp, Google Hangouts, Google Duo, ooVoo, Facetime or any other tele-conferencing software you may have access to.
-Note: we are unable to set up nor assist with technical support for the video chat service - for advice on how to use a video chat, you'll need to contact whatever program's tech service you plan to use - if you are not already familiar.
+This is the instant download version of the game - no waiting, no shipping, and no printing is needed.
+Download and play!
+This murder mystery game was formatted to play on Zoom or other video chat - you send each player a PDF file before the game and meet up virtually to play!

 It is 1985, and after losing market share to sweeter competitors, Koko-Cola has revised its classic formulation and named the new beverage Best Cola.
 The CEO, Martin McFly, is hosting a huge bash to celebrate the release and has invited the Who’s Who of the entertainment industry to attend the party.

 With so many Yes Men fluttering around Mr. McFly, he’s blinded to the reality that he is one of the most dreadful men in the world.
 He’s stolen ideas, broken hearts, slashed egos, and even kidnapped the beloved pets of foes when it suited him.

 Alas, you are one of the ‘80s icons that received an exclusive invitation to this event.
 Mr. McFly has wronged you in the past but needs your fame to help launch Best Cola.
 It should be interesting how this all plays out.
 This is where your story begins.